Verratti apologises over drink-driving

-Paris Saint-Germain star Marco Verratti has apologised after he was caught drink-driving in the French capital.

-Italy international Verratti was stopped by police on Tuesday, with PSG confirming he will pay a fine consisting of a portion of his monthly ethics bonus.
+Italy international Verratti was stopped by police on Wednesday (AEDT), with PSG confirming he will pay a fine consisting of a portion of his monthly ethics bonus.

-Verratti started for PSG in Friday's Ligue 1 defeat of Lille that ensured Thomas Tuchel's side extended their perfect start to the campaign to 12 wins, setting a new record for Europe's top five leagues.
+Verratti started for PSG in Saturday's (AEDT) Ligue 1 defeat of Lille that ensured Thomas Tuchel's side extended its perfect start to the campaign to 12 wins, setting a new record for Europe's top five leagues.

 And the midfielder apologised for his actions when he spoke to the media after PSG's latest victory.